By: Mark Edwards

-Laboratories are responsible for extensive amounts carbon emission worldwide.
+Laboratories are responsible for extensive amounts of carbon emissions worldwide.
 The life science industry has in many cases been overlooked in the green transition for many years but now sustainability is seriously on the agenda.

 What is a sustainable laboratory?